15 Steps to Build a Strong Relationship With Your Spouse

 That’s the essence of giving gifts.

 - Play Together.
-Life can get pretty bland and boring when we are too busy in rut of everyday life.
+Life can get pretty bland and boring when we are too busy in the rut of everyday life.
 Make things a bit interesting and take some time out for fun.
-Loosen up at bit and get into playful activities.
+Loosen up a bit and get into playful activities.
 Let your inner playful child unleash no matter how old you get.
 Get into hobbies that you both could share that’ll allow you to learn and grow together at something.

-- Make sure to go on dates no matter how long you’ve been together, but before you go get ready to go on the same old date in the same old restaurant eating the same old meal, hear me out.
+- Make sure to go on dates no matter how long you’ve been together.
+But before you go get ready to go on the same old date in the same old restaurant eating the same old meal, hear me out.

 Research has shown that going on the same old pleasant yet bland and boring dates might not be enough to keep the spark alive in your relationship.